2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/006_Developing_Game_Mechanics/005_Rhythm_Games.md

 ![Reference image for video lag](./images/developing_mechanics/video_lag.svg){width=50%}

-As with the input lag, there is also a not-neglegible video lag.
+As with the input lag, there is also a not-negligible video lag.
 The game has to prepare the image, send it to the video card, the card has to render it, apply effects and then send it to the screen, where the liquid crystals (or whatever technology we will have in the future) will have the re-align to create the colored pixels on screen.

 #### Audio Lag